 4. Sanitary compartment

-• Both require a mimumum 900x1200mm clear space in front of the WC pan,
+• Both require a minimum 900x1200mm clear space in front of the WC pan,

-• The LHA mandates that the toilet pan needs to be in the corner of the bathroom, whereas the NCC LHDS does not mandate this requirement thus providing more design flexibility
+• The LHA mandates that the toilet pan needs to be in the corner of the bathroom, whereas the NCC LHDS does not mandate this requirement consequently providing more design flexibility.

-Conclusion: The NCC LHDS allows for more flexibility in design of bathrooms as compared to LHA
+Conclusion: The NCC LHDS allows for more flexibility in design of bathrooms as compared to the LHA

 LHA_sample_bathroom.jpeg